iquantro/SignAds/Readme.md

 **SignAds API platform MVP**

-This is a B2B SaaS platform where ads will be crafted such that user click rate and interaction will be increased.
+A B2B SaaS platform where ads will be crafted such that user click rate and interaction will be increased.

 The platform is primarily based on our proprietary persuasion algorithm.